Silas Jayne: Disappearance of Helen Brach

-Plemmons was a con-artist who gave conflicting accounts of his role in Helen's death, and some observers, including Brach's brother, have questioned whether Bailey was actually responsible for the crime.
-However, his earlier testimony had assisted in the murder conviction of another individual.
-At Kenneth Hansen's 1994 trial for the 1955 killings of the Peterson-Schuessler boys, he provided evidence against Hansen.
-Plemmons named several people, including Hansen, as suspects in Helen's slaying.
-Plemmons admitted to his role in Helen's death after being unable to face the guilt, according to investigators.
+Plemmons was a con-artist who gave conflicting accounts of his role in Helen's death.
+However, his earlier testimony had assisted in the murder conviction of another individual; at Kenneth Hansen's 1994 trial for the 1955 killings of the Peterson-Schuessler boys, he provided evidence against Hansen.
 A ruby ring, which according to him dropped off Brach's finger when he was getting rid of her body, is one piece of evidence that backed his statement.
-He kept the ring and gave it to the police afterwards.
-Friends and family of Brach recognised it as hers.
+He kept the ring and gave it to the police afterwards, who later identified it as hers.
 Plemmons' testimony prompted Bailey to request a fresh sentence hearing, claiming that the proof showed he was not responsible for Helen's abduction and that he should be freed from prison as a result.
 However, in 2005, the court dismissed his appeal, concluding that the evidence was insufficient to support a reduction in his sentence and, in any event, did not disprove his involvement in Helen's murder.
-At the age of 79, Matlick passed away at a Pennsylvania nursing facility in February 2011.
-Plemmons lives in Florida.
-At the age of 90, Bailey was freed from prison in 2019.
-Matlick died in a Pennsylvania nursing home in February 2011, at the age of 79.
-Plemmons lives in Florida.
-Bailey was released from prison July 25, 2019, at the age of 90.
-In 2022, Bailey released a book with Dorrance Publishing Company titled Golden Tongue: The Innocent Man that Killed Her? in which he proclaims his innocence.
+Plemmons lives in Florida; at the age of 90, Bailey was freed from prison in 2019.
+In 2022, Bailey released a book with the Dorrance Publishing Company entitled Golden Tongue: The Innocent Man that Killed Her?

-Trial for arson

-Silas was tried and acquitted of arson in 1980, after he allegedly had a former cellmate start a fire in a stable where men against whom he had a grudge kept their horses.
-Thirty-three horses perished in the fire.

-Death and legacy

-Jayne died of leukemia in 1987 at the age of 80.
-The Our Day Farm near Elgin is still operated by the Jayne family.
-Silas Jayne's great-nephew Charlie Jayne was the first alternate for the U.S. show jumping team at the 2012 Summer Olympics.